yansavitski/thedogbook/README.md

 # The dogbook

+The dogbook is web app where users can upload a picture of a dog and see a gallery of pictures of dogs of the same breed.

-## Available scripts
+### Available scripts

-To start the project, simply run:
+To start the project, use:

 ```bash
 npm run start